aws-samples/eks-workshop-developers/website/docs/kubernetes/python/kubernetes-dashboard.md

 ### View the details of the Pod 'fastapi-deployment'

-As a result, you can check the spec and status of the Pod 'fastapi-deployment'.
+Click on the 'fastapi-deployment' pod to check the spec and status.

 ![kubernetes-dashboard-3](./images/kubernetes-dashboard-3.jpg)

-When you press the first button from the left of the red frame, you can check the Pod's container log.
-This means you can use this functionality in place of the command 'kubectl logs' when using the Kubernetes Dashboard.
+Click the first button from the left of the red frame to check the Pod's container log.
+You can use this functionality in lieu of the 'kubectl logs' command when using the Kubernetes Dashboard.

 ![kubernetes-dashboard-4](./images/kubernetes-dashboard-4.jpg)

-Then, if you press the second button from the left of the red frame, you can log in to the Pod using a shell.
-This means you can use this functionality in place of the command 'kubectl exec' when using the Kubernetes Dashboard.
+Press the second button from the left of the red frame to log in to the Pod using a shell.
+You can use this functionality in lieu of the 'kubectl exec' command when using the Kubernetes Dashboard.

 ![kubernetes-dashboard-5](./images/kubernetes-dashboard-5.jpg)

 ### View the details of the Service 'fastapi-service'

-After that, if you select 'Service' in the navigation pane, you can check the list of Service resources that have been created.
+Switching to 'Services' in the navigation pane presents a list of created services.

 ![kubernetes-dashboard-6](./images/kubernetes-dashboard-6.jpg)

-If you press the Service 'fastapi-service' link circled in red, you can check the spec and status of the Service 'fastapi-service', and you can also check the endpoint pod list to which requests are routed.
+Press the Service 'fastapi-service' link circled in red to check the spec and status of the Service 'fastapi-service', or check the endpoint pod list to see which requests have been routed.

 ![kubernetes-dashboard-7](./images/kubernetes-dashboard-7.jpg)

 ### View the details of the Node 'minikube'

-If you select 'Nodes' in the navigation pane, you can check the list of Node resources that have been created.
-In the case of Minikube, only the Node 'minikube' is shown because it is a cluster that has only 1 node.
+Exploring 'Nodes' shows the available nodes that have been created.
+In Minikube's case, typically you'll see the 'minikube' node, because it's a cluster that has only one node.

 ![kubernetes-dashboard-8](./images/kubernetes-dashboard-8.jpg)

-Then press the Node 'minikube' link circled in red.
-After that, you can check the node's sepc, status, and usage status.
+Click the Node 'minikube' link circled in red.
+Here, you can check the node's spec, status, and usage status.

 ![kubernetes-dashboard-9](./images/kubernetes-dashboard-9.jpg)